Blog

 In general, a weapons charge is a violation of any law regarding weapons.
 While people have the right to bear arms, weapons violation charges fall under two categories in most states, possession and use.
 Under certain circumstances in Indiana you might face weapons charges.
 For instance, you must have a license to carry a handgun or an electronic weapon like a Taser.
 If you are caught carrying such weapons without a license you could get charged with a Class A misdemeanor.

 Those charges could be elevated to a Level 5 felony if you’ve had a prior conviction or license violation, for example, or Level 6 if you carry a weapon onto school property unless you are authorized to do so.
 If you threaten someone with any type of weapon or use a weapon to injure someone, you could face a variety of charges including aggravated assault with a deadly weapon.
-If you find yourself in jail on weapons charges and need weapons violation bail in Avon and Indianapolis, IN, you can get immediate help from the professionals at Indiana Bail Bonds.
+If you find yourself in jail on weapons charges and need weapons violation bail in Indianapolis, IN, you can get immediate help from the professionals at Indiana Bail Bonds.
 Our bail bond services are available 24/7.
 Get bonded out by calling 317-423-9300.

 What does unlawfully carry a weapon mean?